 You can have the plan premium taken out of your monthly Railroad Retirement Board check.
 We will be happy to help you set this up.
-Contact Customer Service for more information about how to pay this way.
-Please note that once SSA or RRB payment is in effect, you will not receive a monthly statement.
+Contact Customer Service for more information about how to pay your plan premium this way.
+Please note that once RRB payment is in effect, you will not receive a monthly statement.

-Changing the way you pay your premium.
-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+Changing the way you pay your plan premium.
+If you decide to change the option by which you pay your plan premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
 To change your payment method, please contact Customer Service.